 CONTACT US FOR MORE INFO:

-Media & Entertainment Belgium
+Head of Media & Entertainment Belgium

 Forward-looking businesses are offloading data center maintenance and management to the cloud to keep things running during the COVID-19 pandemic.

 In this Special Report the team from Cognizant’s Center for the Future of Work consider what the world will look in 2023 – a period far enough away for the implications of the virus to have materially changed things, but not so far away that pure idle speculation reigns supreme.